-Texas mattress store slammed for 'disgusting' 9/11 sale video
+Texas mattress store closes after 'disgusting' 9/11 sale video

-AUSTIN, Texas A Texas mattress store that used bedding to stage a mock collapse of New York City's Twin Towers in an ad for a Sept.
-11 sale has come under a barrage of protests that described it as a tasteless pitch and called for the business to go bankrupt.
+AUSTIN, Texas (Reuters) - A Texas mattress store that used bedding to stage a mock collapse of New York City's Twin Towers in an ad for a Sept.
+11 sale on Friday said it was closing after facing a barrage of criticism that described the pitch as tasteless and offensive.

 In the social media video ad that has since been pulled by San Antonio's Miracle Mattress, a woman appears on screen with two men standing by stacks of bedding.
 The woman says: "What better way to remember 9/11 than with a Twin Tower sale.
 Right now you can get any sized mattress for a twin price."